jordancox7483/JCox/README.md

 ## Latest Projects
 - HRIS migration cleanup scripts for Eightfold.AI
   Notes: still stabilizing; will share more publicly once I’m comfortable they’re robust.
-I’m also using this work to learn more Python.
+I’m also using this work to learn more Python and GitHub.

 - Printhead Maintainer – paper source/tray selection
   Repo: https://github.com/jordancox7483/PrintheadMaintainer